SCCF

 • Preference will be given to organizations that have not received over $200 of funds, product, or in-kind donations from the Co-op and/or the SCCF during the prior 12 months.

-• Awards are decided by the SCCF Committee.
+• Awards are decided by a group staff members.
 Each application is scored based on Category, Benefit, Budget and Capacity of project.